Jack-Q/blog/source/_posts/2017-04-07-simple-visualization-in-python.md

 index-url = https://pypi.python.org/simple
 ```

-A comprehensive list of the available mirror server can be retrived from the
+A comprehensive list of the available mirror server can be retrieved from the
 [PyPI Mirror Status](https://www.pypi-mirrors.org/) site.
 The replace the url
 within the configuration entry.
 (Don't forget the path section `simple` of the URL).